 You can’t use other VoiceOver commands while you’re scrolling.

 Scroll the content.
-If you hear a sound effect, you can’t scroll any farther.
+If you hear a sound effect, you can’t scroll any further.

 Scroll up and down, or left and right: Press the arrow keys.

 Scroll one page at a time: Press the Page Up or Page Down key to scroll vertically.
 Press Shift-Page Up or Shift-Page Down to scroll horizontally.